aaronroche/rocket-web/README.md

  * `cdk docs`        open CDK documentation

-## Required modifications
+## Required Modifications to Run Project
-This project requires the user to have an `AWS access key ID` and a `secret access key`.
+This project requires the user to have an `AWS access key ID`, `secret access key`, and an existing key pair.

-To use this project, find the file `.env`.
+First, find the file `.env`.
 Then, substitute with your `AWS access key ID` and a `secret access key`.

+Next, find the file `EC2Stack.py` located in the folder `ec2_stack`.
+Now, find this line of code `key_pair = ec2.KeyPair.from_key_pair_name(self, "KeyPair", "RonKeyPair")`.
+Change `RonKeyPair` to the name of your existing keypair.

+Now, run these commands to allow your computer to run these bash scripts.
+`chmod +x event_bridge.sh`
+`chmod +x deploy_and_run`

+Run the project using the command and bash scripts using `./deploy_and_run.sh` in your terminal.

 That's everything.
 Enjoy!